 The ComboBox component supports a primitive AutoComplete-like functionality as well as binding to an asynchronous source.
 It is possible to bind to the

 filterChange event of the Kendo UI ComboBox for Angular with an event handler that will debounce, query an API, and update the member bound to

 All components support Ahead-of-Time compilation without requiring additional steps.

 Yes, you can.

-The components work in Universal Angular 2 projects with the following limitations:
+The Kendo UI components for Angular work in Universal Angular projects.

 Yes, you can.

 For general information on how to use Angular in ASP.NET Core, see the official Angular guide.